iuqaiser/bro_pls_not_dc/README.md

 # bro_pls_not_dc
-App that shows how busy study spots are on the UW Campus
+Occupancy map app of study spots on the UW Campus